 Credit unions have every right to claim and own this message in the financial world.

 While Millennials and GenZ may not be aware of what a credit union really is, they instinctively see the value of a non-profit financial cooperative once it’s explained to them, and they respond strongly and positively to cooperative values.

-More than any previous generation, millennials are investing in organizations that prioritize the greater good.
-Think about that — their grandparents and parents were part of the “hippie” generation, but the millennials are actually putting more of their money where their values are.
+- More than any previous generation, millennials are investing in organizations that prioritize the greater good.
+(Let that sink in a minute – their grandparents and parents were part of the “hippie” generation, but millennials are actually putting more of their money where their values are.)

 Also posted on CUInsight

 - Credit Union CEOs need CMOs ASAP & PDQ - April 2, 2021